drizzle-team/brocli/README.md

 -   `options` - object containing command options created using `string()` and `boolean()` functions

 -   `handler` - function, which will be executed in case of successful option parse

+-   `help` - function or string, which will be executed or printed when help is called for this command

 ### Running commands